aspose-cells/Aspose.Cells-API-References/english/go-cpp/PivotField/GetDragToRow/_index.md

 ## GetDragToRow function

-Indicates whether the specified field can be dragged to the row position.The default value is true.
+Indicates whether the specified field can be dragged to the row region.The default value is true.

 ```go